vootbd/devops/README.md

 ## Task 2
 Create 1 master and 2 worker kubernetes cluster using vagrant or lxc/lxd containers.
-Use ansible or any configuration management tool of your choice to download kubernetes binaries and install into those vms/containers.
-Create a kubeadm config file and use kubeadm to bootstrap kubernetes cluster using that configuration management tool.
+Use Ansible or any configuration management tool of your choice to download kubernetes binaries and install them into those VMs/containers.
+Create a kubeadm config file and use kubeadm to bootstrap the kubernetes cluster using that configuration management tool.
 You can combine binary installation and configuration scripts or keep them separate.
-Use CNI of your choice but it should be deployed using configuration management scripts (ansible or other)
+Use the CNI of your choice but it should be deployed using configuration management scripts (ansible or other)
-Deploy kubernetes dashboard and metric server in this cluster and expose it to nodeport.
+Deploy the kubernetes dashboard and metric server in this cluster and expose it to nodeport.
 Create a service account with the right privilege (provide RBAC file) to access kubernetes dashboard.
-Host it into a public git repo with appropriate readme.
+Host it into a public git repo with an appropriate readme.
 Your solution should contain instructions to setup vagrant or lxc/lxd containers.
-Your solution should contain ansible or other configuration management tool scripts to install, configure cluster, cni, deploy dashboard, metric server and create service account with rbac.
+Your solution should contain Ansible or other configuration management tool scripts to install, and configure the cluster, CNI, deploy the dashboard, and metric server, and create a service account with rbac.

 ## Task 3
 Create a public git repo which will contain readme files and diagrams.
 You can combine them